• Skip to main content

 • YouTube

-• Email
+• Subscribe

 • Twitter

-• LinkedIn
+• ร—

 Jump to Recipe

-why I love a grilled turkey
+• why you'll love a grilled turkey

-A turkey cooked on the grill not only has a deep smoky flavor and crispy skin, it frees up the often limited oven space needed to cook the many side dishes and desserts.
-Either a charcoal or gas grill can be used to grill the turkey.
+• Use either a charcoal or gas grill ~ Either a charcoal or gas grill can be used to grill the turkey.
 My preference is a charcoal kettle grill.

-large bin of frozen turkeys at the grocery store
+large bin of frozen turkeys at the grocery store.

 how much turkey do I need per person?

 When grilling a turkey for a crowd or just a small group, just how big a bird do you need?
 I good rule of thumb is about 1 pound per person if you do not want leftovers.
 But we always want leftovers right?!
-So count on 1 1/2 to 2 pounds per person so there will be plenty of turkey leftover for sandwiches, casseroles or just eating cold straight out of the fridge
+So count on 1 ยฝ to 2 pounds per person so there will be plenty of turkey leftover for sandwiches, casseroles or just eating cold straight out of the fridge

 how to thaw a frozen turkey